 Nell K. Duke

-She has served as author and consultant on a number of educational programs, including Buzz About IT, iOpeners, National Geographic Science K-2, and the DLM Express, and speaks widely on literacy education.
+She serves as a consultant for a number of education and policy organizations.
+She has also served as author and consultant on a number of educational programs, including Information in Action, Buzz About IT, iOpeners, National Geographic Science K-2, and the DLM Express, and speaks widely on literacy education.
 Duke also has a strong interest in improving the quality of educational research training in the US.